Communicating with Tags¶

 Inside a network node, protocol modules interact with one another by sending

-structure the protocol modules can be connected.
-Protocols can be connected
+of how the protocol modules can be connected.
+Protocols can be connected directly

-directly to each other, or they can be connected through one or more
+to each other or they can be connected through one or more MessageDispatcher

-MessageDispatcher modules.
-This flexibility allows for the creation of
+modules.
+This flexibility allows for the creation of simple as well as complex

 How to Connect Protocol Modules¶

-Simple network nodes can be constructed, for example, using a linear protocol stack, where protocol modules are directly connected to one another without using message dispatcher modules.
+Simple network nodes can be constructed using a linear protocol stack, where protocol modules are directly connected to one another without using message dispatcher modules.

-More complex network nodes can be created by grouping protocols into layers and connecting them through MessageDispatcher modules, which facilitates many-to-one and many-to-many relationships among the protocols of the layers.
+More complex network nodes can be created by grouping protocols into layers and connecting them through MessageDispatcher modules, which facilitate many-to-one and many-to-many relationships among the protocols of the layers.

 It’s also possible to use message dispatcher modules hierarchically within multiple levels of nested compound modules.
 Ultimately, one could even connect all protocols to a single central message dispatcher module.
-There is an important limitation though, only one instance of a given protocol module can be connected to a message dispatcher.
+However, please note that only one instance of a given protocol module can be connected to a message dispatcher.

-To support the packet dispatching mechanism, certain additional requirements must be met in C++ code:
+To support the packet dispatching mechanism, certain additional requirements must be met in the C++ code:

 Registering Protocols¶